HumanDialog/auth.svelte/README.md

                   scope:     "openid profile email <YOUR_APP_ID>",
                   apiVersion: "v001",
                   refreshTokenPersistent: true,

+                  // Optional.
+It should be given for a public tenant, to which anyone can register as a user
+                  tenant:   "<PUBLIC_TENANT_ID>",

                   // Used only for signup form.
 Optional.
                   // If specified checkboxes on consents are presented